Adedejijohn11/Mediora-Dental-Clinic/README.md

 # Dentist Website

-A modern and responsive **dentist website** built using **HTML**, **SCSS**, and **JavaScript**.
+A modern and responsive **dentist website** built using **HTML**, **SCSS** and **JavaScript**.
-This project is designed to provide a professional, clean and user-friendly online presence for dental clinics, featuring service information, appointment booking, and contact details.
+This project is designed to provide a professional, clean and user-friendly online presence for dental clinics, featuring service information, appointment booking, location and contact details.

 ---